RangerDigital/kyouka/README.md

 > 💡 Currently tested only on Windows 10 machine, but should work on Linux too!

-It's a single Python process running on your desktop that simulates keyboard media button presses and provides you with a web interface that can be accessed in your local network.
+Run as a single Python process on your desktop that simulates media button presses and provides you with a web interface that can be accessed in your local network.

-It allows you to control YouTube music playing *(Or any other media player)* from your desktop while in bed and away from the keyboard.
+This allows you to control music playing from YouTube  *(Or any other media player)* on your desktop while in bed and away from the keyboard.
 How awesome is that!

 <br>